 Customer Service channels have significantly evolved over the past few decades.

 Today, there are a variety of ways a customer can reach out to companies and have their issues sorted within no time.
+In business terms, all such ways of customer interaction are known as ‘customer service channels’.
 Prompt and outstanding customer service can immensely impact the customer’s experience and add to a company’s competitive edge.

-It can even turn dissatisfied customers into promoters.
-Therefore, I thought of collating all the customer service channels that can help you manage customer service requests more effectively and greatly improve the customer experience.
+Exceptional customer experience across all customer service channels and throughout the customer journey can even turn dissatisfied customers into promoters.
+Therefore, we thought of collating all the customer service channels that can help you manage customer service requests more effectively and greatly improve the customer experience.

 However, just being present on social media by opening up new Twitter and Facebook accounts and leaving them idle won’t help.